The Central Intelligence Agency... The Agency.

 - The Assignment series (every book has the word assignment in the title), features CIA agent Sam Durell.

-- Burn Notice: Main character Michael Westen himself was a CIA agent, considering remarks made in the pilot he was under unofficial cover until he was burned.
+- Main character Michael Westen himself was a CIA agent, considering remarks made in the pilot he was under unofficial cover until he was burned.
 The titular "burn notice" is a document sent out to intelligence agencies that an agent is unreliable or even traitorous.
 The show has a retired CIA agent Michael Wilson as a consultant.

 - Season 5 has Michel working with the CIA again after providing ironclad evidence of the organization that burned him existing and assisting in dismantling it.
 Thus after 4 seasons of helping random people around Miami you see Michael and crew actually participate in matters of government security.